settlemint/docs/docs/using-platform/15_dev-tools/0_code-studio/1_smart-contract-sets/4_deploying-a-contract.md

 ![Hardhat start local network](../../../../../static/img/deploy-scs/hardhat-start-local-network.png)

 **Step 2**: Then, run the `Hardhat - Deploy to local network` task.
-Ensure you don't stop the previous task, because the hardhat network needs to be running for the contract to be deployed on it.
+Ensure the 'Hardhat - Start local network' task continues to run, as the Hardhat network must be active for contract deployment.

 ![Hardhat deploy local network](../../../../../static/img/deploy-scs/hardhat-deploy-local-network.png)

 Success!
 The contract has been deployed to the local network.

 ![Hardhat deploy local network success](../../../../../static/img/deploy-scs/hardhat-deploy-local-success.png)

+## Customize smart contracts

+You can customize your smart contracts to your specific needs by editing the code in the IDE.
+The smart contract sets include a Generative AI plugin to supercharge your smart contract development.
+[Learn more about the Generative AI plugin here.](./5_AI_plugin.md)